Khalifa Haftar: Haftar government

 Haftar was the effective head of the de facto "Tobruk" government of much of the east and some of the south and west parts of Libya during the Second Libyan Civil War.
 The 2019 Libyan local elections were prevented from taking place on 27 April 2019, during his leadership, in Sabratha and Sorman.
-The head of the United Nations Support Mission in Libya (UNSMIL), Ghassan Salamé, described Haftar in April 2019 as "not a great democrat" (ce n'est pas un grand démocrate) and his methods of governance as "using an iron fist" (il gouverne avec une main de fer).
+The head of the United Nations Support Mission in Libya (UNSMIL), Ghassan Salamé, described Haftar in April 2019 as "not a great democrat" (ce n'est pas un grand démocrate) and his methods of governance as "using an iron hand" (il gouverne avec une main de fer).
 During Haftar's Tobruk government, nine municipal councils out of 27 in total under the LNA's control were replaced by military administrators.